gvwilson/thirdbit/src/fiction/in-heck/index.md

-because the blanket still smelled just slightly like grass from the time she had used it for a picnic and because the pillow had a slight lump in the corner that she had never been able to beat out of it.
+because the blanket still smelled just slightly like grass from the time she had used it for a picnic and because the pillow had a slight lump in the corner that she had never been able to pummel out of it.

 She rolled onto her side and rubbed her eyes.
 The side table where she kept her old sketchbooks was missing.